just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Big-Data.rst

     :feedback_b:
     :correct: a

+    .. raw:: html

-    True or False: When Joy Buolamwini says that current face recognition systems are "pale and male" she means that since the data used to train these systems consisted largely of white, male faces, these systems perform poorly for other faces.
+    	<p><b>True or False</b>: When Joy Buolamwini says that current face recognition systems are "pale and male" she means that since the data used to train these systems consisted largely of white, male faces, these systems perform poorly for other faces.</p>

 .. raw:: html